quicwg/wg-materials/interim-20-10/minutes.md

 network, as well as that the proxy has info about what's happening on the network, so more information about which path to use

-**David:** talking about end user here: what benefit do I get from this when using my smartphone?
+**David:** Talking about end user here: what benefit do I get from this when using my smartphone?

 **Mirja:** You have two paths available if the server does Multipath, you could